 Service Set Identifier (SSID)

 Are all encryption standards used to protect the information going across your wireless network.
 It is also important to know the password can be cracked after listening for enough time to capture a million packets.
-So we recommend changing the wireless password every 6-12 months.
-Its also very important to only use the WPA2 encryption standard as WEP provides almost no protection and can be cracked very easily.
-WPA is better than WEP but still not sufficient enough because keep in mind WiFi is a broadcast so all the devices receive all the communication whether its intended for that device or not.
-In normal operation a device will receive everything and just drop whats not intended for it however a device can be set not to drop anything receiving all the traffic on the network.
+We recommend changing the wireless password every 6-12 months.
+It’s also very important to only use the WPA2 encryption standard as WEP provides almost no protection and can be cracked very easily.
+WPA is better than WEP but still not sufficient enough because keep in mind WiFi is a broadcast so all the devices receive all the communication whether it’s intended for that device or not.
+In normal operation a device will receive everything and just drop what’s not intended for it however a device can be set not to drop anything receiving all the traffic on the network.
 Giving it the ability to see the traffic intended for other devices.

 Network Function Virtualization (NFV)

 Network functions virtualization is a network architecture concept that uses the technologies of IT virtualization to virtualize entire classes of network node functions into building blocks that may connect, or chain together, to create communication services.

 We support all brands of VoIP systems, IP phones and PBXs including Cisco, Juniper, Avaya, Fonality, 3CX, Asterisk, Free PBX, Polycom, Allworx, Snom, Yealink, Shoretel, 8×8, Ooma, Grandstream, Ringcentral and Nextiva.
 Most VoIP solutions included all the business features you need.
 Calling groups, Call forwarding to cell phones or other extensions, Intercom, Caller ID, Voicemail to email, System attendant w/ customizable greeting message, Call recording, Call transfer, Hold music and IVR auto dialer.
 Save money with pay per minute sip trunking versus a fixed rate per line.